 Yes, you can have up to 5 drivers on a van insurance policy, inclusive of the policyholder.

 Please check general advice about driving your van in the EU after Brexit.
-For more information, find out how Brexit will affect your van insurance.
+For more information, find out how Brexit affects your van insurance.

 No, you can only have one van on your van insurance policy.
 If you need to, you can get a quote for a new policy.